AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 1. If no parameters are provided, then the current hotkeys will be displayed.
 2. If a function key number `n` is provided alone without a command string, then the current command assigned to that function key will be cleared.
 3. If a function key number `n` and a command string are provided, then the command string will be assigned to that function key.
-    - If the command string includes `%s` then the current input line will be substituted in place of `%s`.
+    - If the command string includes `%s` then the current input line will be substituted in place of `%s`
+    - MOS 3.0 supports more sophisticated [argument substitution](Argument-Substitution.md) options

+Pressing a function key that has a hotkey definition set will result in the current input line being replaced with the defined hotkey string and "return" being automatically pressed.

-As of MOS 3, hotkeys are stored using [system variables](System-Variables.md#hotkeys), and can be defined using the `Set` or `SetMacro` commands.
-They also support more sophisticated [argument substitution](Argument-Substitution.md) options.
+As of MOS 3.0, hotkeys are stored using [system variables](System-Variables.md#hotkeys), and can be defined using the `Set` or `SetMacro` commands.
+Via the use of `Set` or `SetMacro` you can define hotkeys that do not automatically press "return".

 ## `If`